-I am not a pie maker, PERIOD, but this makes you look like you are a pie maker.
-Just giving you the heads-up.
+My mother made the best pies, but I am not a pie maker, PERIOD, but this makes you look like you are a pie maker.
+I’m just just giving you a heads-up.
 Here is Joan’s Swedish Apple Pie recipe (modified a bit by me).

-I promise, if I can make this pie anyone can.
+If I can make this pie anyone can.
 It doesn’t have to be rolled out, cut, or fluted.
-Nope, you just stir the ingredients and use your hands to form the dough on top of the apples.
+Nope, you stir the ingredients and use your hands to form the dough on top of the apples.

 Related Topic: 12 Fantastic Uses for Apples